-I have to admit, I love a perfect, rich quiche made with cream and butter and cheese—like this one.
-And I adore pie crust baked in any form, even if there’s no pie in it!
-Why haven’t we made that a thing?
+Why haven't we made that a thing?
 Pie crust cookies, or pie crust breadsticks, or pie crust crackers. #piecrustforthewin

 But sometimes, I try to think about healthier alternatives to things like...pie crust.
 And cream.
 And butter.
 And cheese.
 And it turns out, the result doesn't have to be flavorless cardboard.

 Did you ever read the book, In Defense of Food: An Eater's Manifesto by Michael Pollan?
 If not, I highly recommend it.
 In the book, Pollan talks about his 7 Rules of Eating, condensed into 7 words:

 Eat Food.
 Not too Much.
 Mostly Plants.

 Wow.
 So simple, yet so hard to do in our over-saturated world of fast food and convenience products.
 And let me tell you, there are many days when I am perfectly happy to grab some fast food and you'll find lots of convenience products used on this blog.
 I ain't too good for that!

 But as David and I get older, we are embracing more and more the need to eat to live: what you eat is how you feel.
 So we're actively trying to eat more vegetables, more fruit, less sugar, less meat.